alex-strobel/DPP-LabManual/GitHub-and-renv.md

 [GitHub Desktop](https://desktop.github.com)

 GitHub Desktop is - from my experience - not well organized, i.e., you have no immediate access to your folder structure and cannot edit documents right away.
 Yet, judging from my (Mac) experience and having the [Sublime text editor](https://www.sublimetext.com) installed, you can open any GitHub project in the editor and edit *ad libitum* and then *push* the changes via GitHub Desktop to update everything on the server.
 If you have an R project attached to the GitHub repository (for details see below), GitHub Desktop will automatically detect changes made to your R code and will require you to *push* it onto the GitHub server and will also require you to at least label and ideally comment on your *commit*.
 Unless your *commit* is labeled, it cannot be *pushed*.
-This is one great advantage of GitHub over what I outlined initially in the "The Problem" section: You cannot *commit* anything without at least give your *commit* a label.
+This is one great advantage of GitHub over what I outlined initially in the "The Problem" section: You cannot *commit* anything without at least give it a label.

 In an ideal world, you can even *commit* changes to your GitHub project via RStudio itself, as it comes with a Git integration (more on that below).
 Yet, this requires some sort of authentication, but (at least on my Mac) a user name/password authentication does not work.
 Instead, GitHub requires a so-called *personal access token*, the creation of which goes beyond my level of understanding.
 Which is why I continue to use GitHub Desktop to *push* changes to my repository.

+###